bgalvanedrans/bg-tf-data-lake/README.md

 Input was resolved by using Kinesis Data Generator and Stream Kinesis Firehose both already existing as one of the many ways to input data over bg-tf-raw/raw/ bucket.

+### Glue Workflow (Added to the onboarding)

+Workflow created to automatically run both jobs (raw to staging & staging to consume) with next command:

+aws glue start-workflow-run --name bg-tf-glue-workflow